 Your membership expires each year and must be renewed.
-The expiration date can be found on both your ID card and your pet's ID card.
+Our most current fee table is available on our website.
+Your certification expiration date can be found on both your ID card and your pet's ID card.
 On both ID cards, it is located at the bottom, right side of the ID, in red.